markround/tiller/README.md

 	$ tiller_base=$PWD/tiller tiller -v

-Tiller expects a directory structure like this (using /etc/tiller as it's base, and the file data and template sources) :
+Tiller expects a directory structure like this (using /etc/tiller as its base, and the file data and template sources) :

 	etc
 	└── tiller